 Whichever approach you take, you retain the ability to mark customers as tax exempt by adding an exemption rule, which overrides any other tax settings you have applied globally.

-All Chargify plans include the same customisable dunning features and tools to help you reduce unintended churn and recover lost revenue.
-Unlike Paddle, Chargify doesn’t automatically check cards to ensure they’re still valid but it does give you several tools to prevent failed payments before they happen.
+All Maxio plans include the same customisable dunning features and tools to help you reduce unintended churn and recover lost revenue.
+Unlike Paddle, Maxio doesn’t automatically check cards to ensure they’re still valid but it does give you several tools to prevent failed payments before they happen.

 Finally, you can set actions for failed payments, such as subscription cancellations or marking subscriptions as unpaid after a set number of renewal attempts.

 Given the data-driven approach to Maxio’s event-based billing system, you would expect extensive reporting from the platform.
 In terms of data volume, Maxio doesn’t disappoint, allowing you to monitor usage, subscriptions, billing and revenue in great detail.

 Subscription management tools don’t normally provide this level of insight into usage analytics and even fewer correlate them to revenue in such detail.